-Quito is the capital of Ecuador and recently became the largest city in the country.
+Quito is the capital of Ecuador and the political center of the country.
 With nearly three million people, the metropolitan area offers a wide variety of cultural, historical, and hip attractions to discover.
-Quito’s geography is complex since it sits along the valley between two mountain ranges, but this also allows for spectacular views of the Andes and several of their snow-capped mountains.
+Quito´s geography is complex since it sits along the valley between two mountain ranges, but this also allows for spectacular views of the Andes and several of their snow-capped mountains.
 The Old Town, also known as Centro Histórico de Quito, was the first World Cultural Heritage Site designated by UNESCO in 1978.
 In the heart of the Old Town you’ll find the Presidential and Municipal Palaces as well as numerous century-old churches, which make the Old Town one of the main tourist attractions the country has to offer.
 Quito is the political and intellectual center of the country.
 Dozens of public and private IB schools as well as several international private schools are located here.
 Most of the top-ranking universities are also based in the city, including the best university in the country, Universidad San Francisco de Quito (private), the only liberal arts institution of higher education in Ecuador.